This double mum boutonniere is easy to construct, as each piece is wired. Bend the head gently forward and tuck this flower above the first one wired.

 Once you know the basics, assembling boutonnieres is a quick process.
 I usually save my cut flower work (corsages and boutonnieres) for the day before the wedding.

 Since I generally generally create bouquet on bouquet holders (even creating hand tied looks) (even the hand tied look), the flowers have a continual water source and can be created a couple days in advance.
-Just be sure to keep in a cool place, mist regularly with Finishing Touch and turn the lights out.
+Just be sure to keep in a cool place, mist regularly with Finishing Touch or Crowning Glory and turn the lights out.

 Cut flower work generally doesn't have a water source, so you should only do it a day in advance and then keep in a refrigerator if possible.